The piano is noted as one of the best instruments to begin learning how to play from, mainly due to the ease of locating notes and identifying chords.

 There are many types and sizes of pianos, however, that also vary in sound, size, and type, and have a different feel while playing.

-Here we will evaluate several different kinds of pianos and what they may be utilized for.
+Here we will evaluate several different kinds of pianos we teach on during piano lessons and what they may be utilized for.

 The following are called vertical pianos because of their height, and the position of their strings:

 The upright is the tallest of the vertical pianos, ranging 50 to 60 inches and an approximate width of about 58 inches.
 It has a very rich tone and stands the test of time as a very durable piano.